National Street Gazetteer: History

+Data flows and standards

-In the United Kingdom local authorities have responsibility for the creation and maintenance of streets as well as the management of street works.
+In the United Kingdom local authorities have responsibility for the creation and maintenance of Local Street Gazetteers (LSGs).
 The NSG brings together the knowledge spread across local authorities and is a repository for combining the local street gazetteers they are required to keep.
 Maintenance of the NSG is covered by the National Streetworks Register legislation and is a statutory requirement of local authorities.

-In effect, the NSG has become the definitive list of all streets in England and Wales and provides a definitive identification of all streets with the use of a Unique Street Reference Number (USRN).

 On a monthly basis, highway authorities are required to upload their street gazetteers, along with Associated Street Data (ASD), to the NSG; a master index built to the national standard BS 7666, for access by a number of other organisations via the NSG online hub and managed by GeoPlace.
 This enables third-party organisations such as public utilities to meet their statutory requirements to provide the appropriate streetworks notifications.

+In effect, the NSG has become the authoritative streets database in England and Wales and provides a definitive identification of all streets with the use of a Unique Street Reference Number (USRN).
 The NSG has exceeded its initial aims to provide a consistent and unambiguous identification of streets and their associated streetworks.
 The street gazetteer has become a foundation for the National Land and Property Gazetteer (NLPG).
 It has also become the basis for Transport for London's (TfL) road network through the Pan London Street Gazetteer.